 - Heat the oven to 392°F (200°C).
 Line two baking sheets with parchment paper.

 - Rinse the eggplants with plenty of water and dry with paper towels.
-Place the slices on the baking sheets and brush with olive oil.
+Place the eggplant slices in a single layer on a baking sheet lined with parchment paper.
+Brush with olive oil.
 Season and bake for about 20 minutes.
-Place them on paper towel to dry them.
+Place them on a paper towel to dry.

 FOR THE MEAT SAUCE